Dyalog/APLCourse/docs/Errors.md

 ```APL
       (⎕JSON⍠'Compact' 0)⎕DMX
 ```

 !!!
-Warning "Version Warning"
-	The symbol `⍠` is not available in Classic Edition, and the Variant operator is instead represented by ⎕U2360.
-Note too that ⍠ and ⎕OPT are synonymous though only the latter is available in the Classic Edition.
-	Neither Variant nor `⎕OPT` are available in Dyalog version 12.1.

-!!!
 Note
 	Your code should not assume that the properties in `⎕DMX` will stay the same across versions of Dyalog.
 See [the online documentation](https://help.dyalog.com/latest/index.htm#Language/System%20Functions/dmx.htm) for more information about `⎕DMX`.